-Traumatic injuries are much more common at C5 and C6.
+Traumatic injuries are much more common at C5 and C6, although fractures are most often seen at C1 and 2.
 One of our greatest worries is the failure to diagnose an injury in a neurologically intact individual.
 This has resulted in a series of "rules" about when Cspine diagnostic studies are needed in patients with blunt trauma (ALL patients with penetrating trauma require films).
 The general "rule" is that films are needed when any one of 5 criteria are met: